How to Create an Entry-Level Product for your Handmade Business

 3) EXCITING

-Try not to make your entry-level products regular items that are now on sale.
-We’re not looking to attract discount shoppers with your entry-level products (shoppers who are always on the hunt for a good deal).
+You don’t want to attract discount shoppers with your entry-level products (shoppers who are always on the hunt for a good deal).

-We want shoppers who don’t mind paying full price for a quality item but just need a little more time to get to know your business.
+You want shoppers who don’t mind paying full price for a quality item but just need a little more time to get to know your business.

 Sometimes buying a sale item can be exciting to a consumer.
 But often, there’s a stigma of sale items being old stock a business wants to get rid of.